Table of Contents Show

 As it is said, “Change is the law of nature” Climate change is a reality, that has taken place in the past, is taking place in the present, and shall take place in the future as well.

 However, the current pace of climate change has made it a significant threat to life on our planet and is a matter of concern for all the climate scientists and environmentalists of the world.

 The atmosphere of our planet Earth keeps transforming, leading to specific changes in the weather and climatic conditions.

 These variations in the natural cycles in the climatic arena vary in their scale and magnitude, thereby resulting in the change of climatic types.
 The collaborative consequence of these changes altogether is what we call climate change.

 Climate change takes place at different rates following the factors behind it.
 It can take place slowly or drastically, be limited to a region or globally, and have long-term or short-term impacts.

 Climate change is grabbing its hold over the planet with a hazardous rope.
 Some primary causes are the foremost underlying reasons behind the strange events of climate change.

 Some gases act as a trapping blanket that traps heat and prevents them from escaping from the earth’s atmosphere.
 These gases are called greenhouse gases.
 The phenomenon of trapping heat and making the earth warmer is known as the greenhouse effect.

 Carbon dioxide, methane, nitrous oxide, and chlorofluorocarbons are the names of some greenhouse gases.
 The first three are naturally occurring gases, whereas the last one results from human activities.

-The continuous rising emissions of these greenhouse gases are the main causes of climate change.
+The continuous rising emissions of these greenhouse gases are the main reason of climate change.